We understand alopecia or baldness as a process in which abnormal hair loss occurs, this term is understood as baldness.

 Daily hair loss varies from person to person, since it is proportional to the number of hairs and the duration of the anagen phase.

-On average one person has 90 000 to 150 000 hairs on the whole head, with a daily loss of 100 hairs/ day.
+Hair loss becomes visible when it exceeds 50%.
+On average, a person has 90,000 to 150,000 hairs on the entire head with a daily loss of 100 hair / day.

 The anagen phase lasts about 3-7 years depending on race and each person.
 In this time the total change of the follicular cycle (hair) will occur, randomly.